 While the White Paper on transport refers to the need to harmonise and deploy road safety technologies, the EU should have a stronger leadership role in promoting green and safe technologies especially Intelligent Speed Assistance Systems.
-ISA is a mature technology that has substantial safety benefits and potential to reduce the consequences of most severe crashes (fatal and serious injury).
-See ERSO Speed and Speed Management and eSafety web texts.
-Research shows that ISA can achieve It is also an effective instrument in mitigating climate change.
+ISA is a mature technology that has substantial safety benefits and potential to reduce the consequences of most severe crashes

+(fatal and serious injury).
+See ERSO web texts on Speed and speed management and Advanced Driver Assistance Systems.
+Research shows that ISA can also be an effective instrument in mitigating climate change.
 Carsten et al. (2001) demonstrated that in the UK, CO2 emissions from cars using ISA could fall by 8% (Carsten & Tate, 2001).